 For this position, interested applicants should submit a cover letter and resume to Susie’s Place Child Advocacy Center at [email protected].

 AGENCY: Susie’s Place Child Advocacy Center in Bloomington, Indiana

 REPORTS TO: Associate Director

-***Please note that Susie’s Place does not currently offer medical benefits.***
+***Please note that part-time positions are not offered benefits and Susie’s Place does not currently offer medical benefits.***

-CHILD AND FAMILY ADVOCATE DEFINITION: Reporting directly to the Associate Director, the Child and Family Advocate position of Susie’s Place provides advocacy and support services is to meet the needs of children and their non-offending caregivers in a way that reduces trauma and disruption and enhances positive outcomes.
+SUMMARY: Provides advocacy and support services to meet the needs of children and their non-offending caregivers in a way that reduces trauma and disruption and enhances positive outcomes.
 Provides information to the families and assists families in obtaining the services needed.

 MINIMUM JOB REQUIREMENTS: Bachelor’s degree in Human Services field plus two (2) years of experience in the field of children services, including sexual abuse and/or victim advocacy; experience with family services that embrace the concept of family-centered and strength-based service provision; knowledge of concepts of child abuse and neglect; experience providing services to culturally diverse communities/families and the ability to be culturally sensitive and appropriate.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily and be able to attend required trainings/meetings, have a valid driver’s license with proof of minimum state required auto insurance, and successfully pass a criminal history check.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.